UNIVERSITY OF WISCONSIN River Falls

 If you are a Minnesota resident, be sure to fill out the Reciprocity Form.
 This simple form will allow you to pay a tuition rate comparable to what is charged at a similar Minnesota school and is available from high school counselors or from the Minnesota Higher Education Services Office.

 UW System placement tests are required for all new students who have not completed college-level courses in English or Math.
 Refer to our Placement Test Information webpage to determine if you need to take the placement test.

 If you've taken French, German, or Spanish in high school, it is recommended that you take the foreign language placement test for your language, especially if your are considering continuing in that language.
 Students can earn up to 14 credits (and corresponding grades of A) for taking the placement test and passing the class you are placed in with a grade of B- or better.

-Students attending UW-River Falls who are not able to take their placement tests during the Regional Placement Testing Program can take them the day before their registration date.
+Students attending UW-River Falls who are not able to take their placement tests during the Regional Placement Testing Program can take them in early June prior to their registration date.
+Available dates and times for these tests will be announced soon.
 If you are unable to attend a regional testing date, you can take your Placement tests on campus.
-Questions can be directed to the Admissions Office by phone at 715-425-3500 or e-mail firstname.lastname@example.org.
+Questions can be directed to the Admissions Office by phone at 715-425-3500 or e-mail email@example.com.